shoujunfeng/mystars/README.md

 *   [sparklemotion/sqlite3-ruby](https://github.com/sparklemotion/sqlite3-ruby) - Ruby bindings for the SQLite3 embedded database

 *   [vadviktor/file-replicator](https://github.com/vadviktor/file-replicator) - Ruby Gem, providing a command line utility to split and merge files (binary mode)

+*   [ansoni/watir-extensions-element-screenshot](https://github.com/ansoni/watir-extensions-element-screenshot) - Element Screenshot Support for watir

+*   [awesome-print/awesome\_print](https://github.com/awesome-print/awesome_print) - Pretty print your Ruby objects with style -- in full color and with proper indentation

+*   [randym/axlsx](https://github.com/randym/axlsx) -     xlsx generation with charts, images, automated column width, customizable styles and full schema validation.
+Axlsx excels at helping you generate beautiful Office Open XML Spreadsheet documents without having to understand the entire ECMA specification.
+Check out the README for some examples of how easy it is.
+Best of all, you can validate your xlsx file before serialization so you know for sure that anything generated is going to load on your client's machine.

+*   [net-ssh/net-ssh](https://github.com/net-ssh/net-ssh) - Pure Ruby implementation of an SSH (protocol 2) client

+*   [whomwah/rqrcode](https://github.com/whomwah/rqrcode) - A Ruby library that encodes QR Codes

+*   [zhenkyle/shadowsocks\_ruby](https://github.com/zhenkyle/shadowsocks_ruby) - Develop your own tunnel protocol made easy!

+*   [zdavatz/spreadsheet](https://github.com/zdavatz/spreadsheet) - The Ruby Spreadsheet by ywesee GmbH

 ## C++